 The Netherlands is the smallest country in Europe.
 It is home to a unique blend of continental cultures, from the “Amsterdammer” to the glamor of Scheveningen.
 It’s easy to see why many people flock here for a summer holiday.

 The Dutch are known for their tolerance of diversity.
 They have a Royal Palace that houses some of the country’s most important artworks.
-It shows many museums, art galleries, and cultural institutions in the city.
+It shows the city’s many museums, art galleries, and cultural institutions.
 They include Rembrandt’s “The Night Watch” and Van Gogh’s “Starry Night,” while its winter gardens are considered one of the world’s finest.

 The two biggest tourist destinations, Amsterdam and Rotterdam, have several museums and canals that will keep you busy for days at a time.
 A great way to do this is by simply walking around and getting lost in its many canals or visiting the city’s museums on weekdays when they are less crowded.